BOMB SHELTER

 The visual approach seeks to emphasise the idea of the theatre as a protected space.
 During the war, many of these venues were located within large Soviet-era buildings, offering some insulation from the outside threat.

-No exist, still a stage explores the traces of that theatre of resistance — not as nostalgia, but as a living act.
+Bomb Shelter explores the traces of that theatre of resistance — not as nostalgia, but as a living act.
 Portraits of actors and actresses who survived the war on candlelit stages; wounded architectures that still carry the dignity of having once been ethical trenches; rehearsals unfolding today in theatres where Beckett was once heard amid the roar of shelling.
 The project is rooted in the conviction that even when everything disintegrates — nation, logic, hope — art creates a parallel reality that refuses to die.

 As the poet Zbigniew Herbert wrote in Report from a Besieged City, the chronicler is not the one who takes up arms, but the one who bears witness.
 This photographic work is that visual testimony: a chronicle of the invisible forces that sustained Sarajevo when it existed only in the spirit of those who refused to surrender beauty, language, and representation.